 Another spot in Osaka that Mr. Misadventures was interested in taking photos from was the famous Umeda Sky Building.
-In the morning we had visited the very unique Namba Parks buildings, but Umeda Sky Building is a whole other animal.
+In the morning we visited the very unique Namba Parks buildings, but Umeda Sky Building is a whole other animal.

-Although he building can be reached via an underground passage that starts just north of both Osaka and Umeda stations.
+Although the building can be reached via an underground passage that starts just north of both Osaka and Umeda stations.
 We took the subway to Herbis Plaza, a giant luxury shopping center so that we could see the Umeda Sky Building as we approached it.

 But once you make it up and get through the crowds on the inside who are there to drink a cocktail as the sun sets, the view is spectacular, both inside where the mirrored windows reflect the sunlight.